 If a defendant is charged with a federal drug crime, he or she accordingly becomes subject to the Federal Sentencing Guidelines (rather than the sentencing guidelines used by the state).

 The following does not represent a full and exhaustive list of all federal drug sentences, nor is the information supplied below intended to constitute legal advice.
-If you’ve been arrested for drug crimes in Pennsylvania, you should consult with an experienced criminal defense lawyer immediately.
+If you’ve been arrested for drug crimes in Pennsylvania, you should consult with an experienced Philadelphia cocaine distribution lawyer immediately.
 You should also be advised that the sentences listed below are not guaranteed to be accurate, as the Federal Sentencing Guidelines are subject to revision.

 The Drug Enforcement Administration (DEA) provides federal drug trafficking sentences as of July, 2015.
 The federal guidelines are incredibly harsh compared to their state-level counterparts.
 However, there’s also some good news for defendants: in some cases, it is possible to reduce a federal sentence with a §5K1.1 or Rule 35 motion.
 Subject to special consent from the prosecutor, these motions can reduce a sentence down to probation – even, in some cases, if the conviction was subject to a mandatory minimum sentence.